AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 RUM data is beneficial for the following purposes:

 * To identify and fix performance bottlenecks for customer sites
-* Streamlined, automatic traffic reporting that includes Page Views for customers using their own CDN, which means they do not have to share any traffic report with Adobe during their renewal cycles and we have got you covered.
+* Streamlined, automatic traffic lookup that includes Page Views.
 * To understand how Adobe Experience Manager interacts with other scripts (such as analytics, targeting, or external libraries) on the same page, in order to increase compatibility.

 ### Limitations and Understanding Variance in Page Views and Performance Metrics {#limitations-and-understanding-variance-in-page-views-and-performance-metrics}

-As you will analyze this data, there might or might not be variances in page views and other performance metrics reported by Real User Monitoring (RUM).
+As you will analyze RUM data, there may be variances in Page Views and other performance metrics.
 These variances can be attributed to several factors inherent in real-time, client-side monitoring.
 Here are key considerations for customers to keep in mind when interpreting their RUM data:

 1. **Tracker blockers**

-   * End-users employing tracker blockers or privacy extensions can impede Real User Monitoring service's data collection, as these tools restrict the tracking scripts' execution.
-This restriction can lead to underreported page views and user interactions, creating a discrepancy between actual site activity and the data captured by RUM.
+   * End-users employing tracker blockers or privacy extensions can impede RUM data collection, as these tools restrict the tracking scripts' execution.
+This restriction may lead to underreported page views and user interactions, creating a discrepancy between actual site activity and the data captured by RUM.

-1. **Limitations in capturing API/JSON calls**
+1. **Limitations in capturing headless API/JSON calls**

    * RUM data service focuses on the client-side experience and doesn't capture the backend API or JSON calls made from a non-AEM headless app at this time.
-The exclusion of these calls from Real Use Monitoring service data will create variances from the content requests measured by CDN Analytics.
+The exclusion of these calls from RUM service data will create variances from the content requests measured by CDN Analytics.

 ### FAQ {#faq}

-1. **How can I opt-out?**

-We highly recommend using the Real Use Monitoring (RUM)  due to its significant benefits and that it can allow you to optimize your digital experiences.
-It can offers valuable insights that can help improve website performance.The service is designed to be seamless and has no impact on your website’s performance.

-Opting out means missing out on these insights.
-However, if you encounter any issues, our support team is here to help.

 1. **Would Adobe be able to track all the page views before the interaction reaches the customer managed CDN or at the point when the interaction reaches the customer managed CDN?**